Structuring Fund Debt-Financed Investments in S Corporation Businesses to Minimize Ordinary Income to the S CorporationPrint PDF

 With the right planning, and with Fund’s cooperation, remedial allocations may not be necessary to ensure that Fund get the deduction results it seeks.
 And Holdco can also avoid ordinary income on its disguised sale triggered by the debt proceeds distribution.
 The key to achieving this result is structuring the transaction so that Holdco forms a partnership with an affiliate one day and several days later contributes Opco assets to that partnership and closes equity and debt transactions with Fund.
 It’s possible, but complicated.
 However, the benefits to all concerned may be more than worth the complicated structure.
 If you have any questions about structuring these types of transactions, our team can help navigate this process.

-This advisory was prepared by Christopher McLoon in Nutter’s Tax Department.
-If you would like additional information, please contact Christopher or your Nutter attorney at 617.439.2000.
+This advisory was prepared by Nutter’s Tax Department.
+If you would like additional information, please contact your Nutter attorney at 617.439.2000.

 This update is for information purposes only and should not be construed as legal advice on any specific facts or circumstances.
 Under the rules of the Supreme Judicial Court of Massachusetts, this material may be considered as advertising.